libgit2/pygit2/docs/install.rst

 .. contents::

-First you need to install the latest version of libgit2.
-You can find platform-specific instructions to build the library in the libgit2 website:
+First you need to install the latest release of libgit2.
+If you clone the repository, make sure to use the ``master`` branch.
+You can find platform-specific instructions to build the library in the libgit2
+website:

   http://libgit2.github.com